 Now that is bad news for humanity.
 Well, it isn’t exactly news.
 We should have known it for a long time.
 But we are extremely prone to forgetting the fact that death exists because of sin.
 What we have to realize now, though, and what our passage today teaches us is that death is a defeated enemy for those who believe in Jesus Christ.
 Let’s take a close look at our passage, focusing on verses 17-27, but starting with the first part of the chapter.

-The NIV has a horrible mistranslation in verse 6.
+The NIV has mistranslated verse 6.
+That is why I didn’t read it quite the way it was written.
 In verse 5, we see that Jesus loved Martha, Mary and Lazarus.
 The NIV says in verse 6 that, despite this fact that Jesus loved them, He stayed an extra two days where He was.
 This gives us the impression that we don’t know why Jesus delayed.
 But this is not what the text says.
 The text actually says, “Jesus loved Martha, Mary, and Lazarus.
 Therefore he stayed where He was for two more days.”
 It is because He loved Martha, Mary, and Lazarus, that He let Lazarus die!
 This sounds very strange to our ears.
 But Jesus explains Himself in verses 14-15: “Lazarus is dead, and for your sake I am glad I was not there, so that you may believe.”
 It is plain that Jesus already knew that Lazarus was going to be resurrected from the dead.
 His purpose, then, in staying where He was for two more days, was so that His disciples, and Mary and Martha, would believe, and have their faith confirmed by a mighty miracle.

 That leads us to verse 17.
 Lazarus had been in the tomb for four days by the time that Jesus got there.
 This is significant.
 Four days in the tomb meant that death was completely irreversible.
 Jewish thought at the time said that the soul hovers over the body for three days, but on the fourth, the soul doesn’t recognize the body anymore, and so leaves it.
 John doesn’t necessarily believe that, but his point is that Lazarus was completely dead, and was starting to decompose.